openenergymonitor/emonpi2/docs/install.md

 **With feeds created, explore the data using the graph view.** Navigate to Setup > Feeds and click on a feed of interest to open the graph view.
 Click on the drop down time selector near the title and select the last hour.
 Click and drag to zoom further to see the new data coming in.

 **Try creating an Emoncms App.** Click on the Apps tab.
 From the Available Apps list select 'My Electric' and click 'Create', Select a power feed for 'use' and cumulative kWh energy feed for 'use_kwh' and then click 'Launch App'.
 After a few days this will start to show a daily bar graph of consumption alongside the real-time power graph and totals.
 There are a wide variety of different app's to choose from depending on the application.

+## 1 phase or 3 phase firmware?
+Pi Zero with the CT expansion board?

+We will in most cases upload the relevant firmware in the shop that matches the order placed.
+But if you need to change the firmware configuration this is also very much an option with the emonPi2.
+Please see the [Frimware](firmware.md) page for details about the different options.